HyperGodot/hyper-tps_demo/README.md

 # Tumble game-play demo
 ![tumble demo](tumble.jpg)
-HyperGodot Demo of a Third-Person Controller.
+**HyperGodot Demo of a Third-Person Controller**

 This is a very basic demo with a few bugs.
 It's main goal is to showcase a third person game that uses the hypercore protocol for multiplayer.
 We hope this can serve as a resource for others who may wish to use hypercore for p2p 3d multiplayer games.

 # Controls
 * wsad for movement